randombk/steamos-teardown/README.md

 ### SteamOS Customizations

 SteamOS 3 is built upon [Arch Linux](https://wiki.archlinux.org/), but applies heavy customizations that deviate from a plain Arch install in significant ways.
-This section aims to document these differences for any tinkers interested in customizing the OS.
+This section aims to document these differences for any tinkerers interested in customizing the OS.

 * [Partition Layout and the Read-Only OS Implementation](docs/partitions.md)
 * [Booting SteamOS](docs/boot.md)